pmank64/Prediction-Uncertainty-for-Neural-Networks/README.md

 * RoadImage.py: Every training and validation image is represented by a RoadImage object which stored the actual image object and information about how that image was created
 * roadNet.py: The PyTorch code for the actual neural network
 * lenet5.py: PyTorch code for the Lenet5 Neural Network
-* loader.py: The loader class stores all of the image data, and communicates with other classes to read and write data to the disk, and implement the dataloaders
+* loader.py: The loader class stores all of the image data, and communicates with other classes to read and write data to the disk, and implement the dataloaders.
+It also contains a function to add noise to the images.